Turmoil has engulfed the rankings of small businesses. Google released a ruthless update that prioritized big brands.

 From 2011 – 2013 the company experienced exponential growth.
 Boostability now had over 250 employees, two offices in Utah, and was hiring close to 40 people per month!
 In just four years since its founding, Boostability became the fastest growing Partner and small business SEO company in America.

 In 2014, H.I.G.
 Growth Partners (a leading global private equity investment firm with over $35 billion of equity capital under management) took a majority investment in Boostability.
 The investment from H.I.G.
 Growth Partners enabled Boostability to become more operationally efficient, diversify their revenue streams, and expand internationally.

 The company grew to new heights and expanded to five continents, with fulfillment in nine languages, and over 400 employees.

 By 2016, Boostability had opened its European headquarters in Berlin, Germany and began working with huge partners all throughout Europe.
 The investment also enabled Boostability to expand it’s Partner channel into the mid-market, serving digital marketing agencies and anyone who wanted to sell SEO to their customers.

-Over the next several years, Boostability continued to grow to become the world-wide leader in white-label SMB SEO, servicing Partners and SMBs all around the globe.
+Over the next several years, Boostability continued to grow to become the world-wide leader in white label small business SEO, servicing Partners and SMBs all around the globe.

 Boostability specializes in technology-enabled, people powered SEO solutions.
 LaunchPad tracks over 2.3 Million keywords per month, empowering Boostability to make decisions based on millions of bits of data.
 Boostability’s data-driven campaigns get 86% of our customers on the 1st page of Google in 6 months.